 Risk 1: Fake Security Signage Fails to Fool Savvy Burglars

 Adding a fake security sign or some fake security placards and decals to your home may scale off an unsophisticated burglar, but bad guys who are savvier will probably see right through them.
-The best idea is to use security signs along with home security cameras.
+The best idea is to use security signs along with home security camera systems.

 Risk 2: Fake Signs and Stickers Give Homeowners a False Sense of Security